Monthly Poetry Readings

 Live poetry, every month

-Next Reading: Paul Marion and Alfred Nicol
+Next Reading: Alfred Nicol + Rhina Espaillat

-When: Wednesday, September 25, 2024, 6:30 to 8:00 p.m.
+When: Wednesday, May 21, 2025 | 6:30 to 8:00 p.m.

-Alfred Nicol worked in the printing industry for over twenty years after graduating from Dartmouth College and published his first book of poems, Winter Light, in 2004.
-His other publications include Animal Psalms, Elegy for Everyone and Brief Accident of Light, a collaboration with Rhina Espaillat.
+Alfred Nicol: Alfred Nicol’s new collection of poetry, "After the Carnival", was published in March 2025 by Wiseblood Books.
+Nicol, who worked in the printing industry for over twenty years after graduating from Dartmouth College, published his first book of poems, "Winter Light", winner of the Richard Wilbur Award, in 2004.
+His other publications include "Animal Psalms", "Elegy for Everyone" and "Brief Accident of Light", a collaboration with Rhina Espaillat.
 With Espaillat, classical/flamenco guitarist John Tavano, and bassist/cellist Roget Kimball, he is part of the music-and-poetry ensemble, The Diminished Prophets.
 Nicol's translation of the lyrics for "Sing the Triumph of the Lord" were used for the official anthem of International Eucharistic Congress convened in 2021 by Pope Francis in Budapest.
-His translation of One Hundred Visions of War by Julien Vocance, has been called “an essential addition to the history of modernist poetry.”
+His translation of "One Hundred Visions of War" by Julien Vocance, has been called “an essential addition to the history of modernist poetry.”

 Watch past readings on YouTube